AbhinavGupta2002/Wordom/README.md

 # Wordom
-A Word Game Inspired by Wordle
+A Word Game Inspired by Wordle.

 dict1.text is a dictionary that was found from the link below: